 Survey of mathematical topics with emphasis on solutions to real life problems.
 Topics will include set theory, consumer/financial math, measurement, and statistics.
 Problem solving projects involving detailed written solutions will be required.
 Calculators and computers will be used.
-(3 credits, 3 Lecture)

 Math for Elem Teachers I